 NOTE 8.
-STOCKHOLDERS' EQUITY
+SHAREHOLDERS' EQUITY

-Preference Shares - The Company is authorized to issue 5,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At March 31, 2021 and December 31, 2020, there were no preference shares issued or outstanding.
+Preference Shares-The Company is authorized to issue 5,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
+At September 30, 2021 and December 31, 2020, there were no preference shares issued or outstanding.

-Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
-Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-At March 31, 2021, there were 3,038,662 Class A ordinary shares issued and outstanding, excluding 27,906,410 Class A ordinary shares subject to possible redemption.
-At December 31, 2020, there were no Class A ordinary shares issued or outstanding.
+Class A Ordinary Shares- The Company is authorized to issue 500,000,000 shares of Class A ordinary shares with a par value of \$0.0001 per share.
+Holders of Class A ordinary shares are entitled to one vote for each share.
+At September 30, 2021 there were 30,945,072 shares of Class A ordinary shares subject to possible redemption, which are presented as temporary equity.

-Class B Ordinary Shares - The Company is authorized to issue 50,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
+Class B Ordinary Shares- The Company is authorized to issue 50,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
 Holders of Class B ordinary shares are entitled to one vote for each share.
-At March 31, 2021 and December 31, 2020, there were 8,625,000 shares of Class B ordinary shares issued and outstanding.
+At September 30, 2021 and December 31, 2020, there were 7,736,268 and 8,625,000 shares of Class B ordinary shares issued and outstanding, respectively.

 Holders of Class A ordinary shares and Class B ordinary shares will vote together as a single class on all other matters submitted to a vote of shareholders, except as required by law; provided that only holders of Class B ordinary shares have the right to vote on the appointment of directors prior to the Company's initial Business Combination.
 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of a Business Combination on a one-for-one basis, subject to adjustment.
 In the case that additional Class A ordinary shares, or equity-linked securities, are issued or deemed issued in excess of the amounts sold in the Initial Public Offering and related to the closing of a Business Combination, the ratio at which Class B ordinary shares shall convert into Class A ordinary shares will be adjusted (unless the holders of a majority of the issued and outstanding Class B ordinary shares agree to waive such anti-dilution adjustment with respect to any such issuance or deemed issuance) so that the number of Class A ordinary shares issuable upon conversion of all Class B ordinary shares will equal, in the aggregate, 20% of the sum of all ordinary shares issued and outstanding upon completion of the Initial Public Offering plus all Class A ordinary shares and equity-linked securities issued or deemed issued in connection with the Business Combination (excluding any shares or equity-linked securities issued, or to be issued, to any seller in the Business Combination and any private placement-equivalent warrants issued to the Sponsor or its affiliates upon conversion of loans made to the Company).